mmoser18/ct_download/README.md

 The basic command-line is
 `java -jar <jar-file> -u <userId> -p <password> <further options here...>`

-See the `downloadCT.cmd`-file for an example how to run this via a Windows command-file.
+See the `downloadCT.cmd`-file for an example how to run this via a Windows command-file (Note: you will have to enter your user-id and password into that file to get going...).

 ```
 usage: Download_CT